 How to Get the Most Out of This Card

-Keep this card in your wallet and use it as your main go-to card for all of your purchases.
+Keep this card in your wallet and use it as your go-to card for all of your purchases.
 Always remember to pay off your credit card in full each month, because any interest you have to pay could easily wipe out your cash-back earnings.
+Similarly, if you use this card to finance a large purchase, make sure the balance is paid off before the promotional period ends.

 - Concierge for booking event tickets, travel, and other services

-Capital One ranked third out of 11 credit card issuers in the J.D.
-Power 2019 Credit Card Satisfaction Study, scoring just above the industry average.
-Its mobile app also was rated as “about average” in a 2019 J.D.
-Power study, but Capital One’s online experience was rated “better than most.”
+Capital One ranked “about average” among 11 credit card issuers in the J.D.
+Power 2019 Credit Card Satisfaction Study.
+Its mobile app also was rated as “about average” in another 2019 J.D.
+Power study, though the online banking experience overall was rated “better than most.”

 One stand-out feature that Capital One provides is a tool called CreditWise.
 It provides you a free VantageScore 3.0 credit score, access to your TransUnion credit report, and a simulator that can show you how different activities, such as paying off your credit card debt, might affect your credit score.
 You also don't even have to have a Capital One card to sign up for CreditWise.